FormidableLabs/nuka-carousel/src-v5/README.md

 # [v5] nuka-carousel

 nuka-carousel@5 is live and you can use it as well.
-We are appreciating your feedback, feel free to raise issues or discussions.
+We are appreciating your feedback, feel free to raise issues or start discussion.

 **Usage**